Upcoming Events

 iframe>Welcome to Prune Hill!

 Hands-on, visual mathematics allows students to go from the concrete to the abstract.
 Students are taught a variety of problem-solving strategies to empower them to be independent learners.
-Technology is integrated into lessons, with an on-site computer lab of 30 stations available to students as well as iPad and iPod mobile carts used to research and enhance learning.
+Technology is integrated into lessons, with an on-site computer lab of 30 stations available to students as well as iPad and Chromebook mobile carts used to research and enhance learning.

 Back to School Drop-In is an opportunity for your penguin to meet the teacher and drop off that heavy backpack full of supplies in late August!